Shonie Carter: Other activities

 After finishing his stint on The Ultimate Fighter, Carter appeared on BET's similar program The Iron Ring as a coach for Lil Jon's team, Headbusters.
 While taping, Carter verbally sparred with Floyd Mayweather, the leader of another team, over a fight stoppage.
 Mayweather was condescending toward the sport of mixed martial arts throughout the show.
 Carter claims that he has gained more notoriety from members of the black community since his appearance on The Iron Ring than from his UFC and The Ultimate Fighter appearances.

 On May 16, 2008, Carter served as an impromptu guest referee for a notorious bout at a Legends of Fighting event that resulted in a double-knockout.
 Eight seconds into the bout, newcomers Tyler Bryan and Shaun Parker landed simultaneous knockout punches.
 The video of the double-knockout, and Carter's subsequent reaction, has been viewed on YouTube over 1 million times.
 He spoke with C.M.
 Punk on making the jump to the professional wrestling ring.

-Bare Knuckle Boxing
+Bare-knuckle boxing

 On April 22, 2017, Carter took part in a "bare knuckle" (in actuality fighters hands were wrapped) boxing event for Bare Knuckle Boxing in England at BKB 4.
 He faced undefeated Jimmy "Celtic Warrior" Sweeney, BKB's most popular and recognized fighter, in a Middleweight title fight.
 Carter lost a spirited bout by decision after five rounds, but took Sweeney the distance, the first fighter in BKB history to do so.

 Shonie had his training camp for this bout with Lytes Out Podcast host Mike Davis.

 Personal life

-Carter is currently single and has three children: a daughter Sierra Rena, and sons Samearion Andreas, and Kavion Osiris.
+Carter is currently single and has three children.
 He resides in Chicago teaching at the Honbu Dojo Shidokan USA under the guidance of USA Shidokan Branch Chief Eddie Yoshimura.
-He is a bartender and bouncer at the Mexican restaurant Fiesta Cantina in the Wrigleyville neighborhood of Chicago, Illinois and a personal trainer at the LA Fitness Gym's Ravenswood location.
+He is a bartender and bouncer at the Mexican restaurant Fiesta Cantina in the Wrigleyville neighborhood of Chicago, Illinois and a personal trainer at XSport.